Form 8621 Purpose

 - Recognizes gain on a direct or indirect disposition of PFIC stock,

-- Is reporting information with respect to a QEF or mark-to-market election,
+- Reporting information concerning a QEF election or mark-to-market election,

-- Is making an election reportable in Part II of the form, or
+- Making an election reportable in Part II of the form, or

-- Is required to file an annual report pursuant to section 1298(f).
+- Required to file an annual report according to section 1298(f).

-A separate Form 8621 must be filed for each PFIC in which stock is held directly or indirectly.
+A separate Form 8621 requirement applies for each PFIC investment.

 When To File The Form 8621

-Form 8621 is attached to the shareholder’s tax return (or, if applicable, partnership or exempt organization return) and both must be filed by the due date, including extensions, of the return at the Internal Revenue Service Center where the tax return is required to be filed.
+Form 8621 is attached to the shareholder’s tax return (or, if applicable, partnership or exempt organization return).

 Passive Foreign Investment Company (PFIC) Definition

 A foreign corporation is a PFIC if it meets either the income or asset test described below.